Towards User-Focused Research in Training Data Attribution for Human-Centered Explainable AI: Needfinding: Asking Model Developers What They Really Need

 \subsubsection{Data analysis}

-We analyse the survey study both quantitatively and qualitatively.
-For the quantitative analysis, we aim to understand whether a specific notion of TDA is preferred across participants because previous TDA studies have been centred around a single notion of TDA (\autoref{sec:tda}).
-Since the traditional TDA setting is already a part of the design space, studying preferences gives an answer to whether participants really preferred this particular scenario.
-We further assess if participants prefer a specific scenario —- if not, it is a strong signal that the research should be diversified into multiple possible scenarios serving different user needs.
+We analyse the scenario-based interactive study both quantitatively and qualitatively.
+The quantitative analysis aims to examine the diversity of participant preferences in TDA explanations.
+Specifically, we investigated whether the predominant form of explanation in TDA, i.e. the counterfactual effect of removing a sample (\autoref{sec:tda}), aligns with the explanatory needs of model developers.
+If there is alignment, TDA research focuses on the right problem, and methods produced in this field are valuable to model developers.
+However, if this is not the case, it is a strong signal that the research should be diversified into multiple possible scenarios serving different user needs.

-To this end, we compute the distribution of the participants' choices (action, metric and number of samples).
-Furthermore, we test whether the collected data indicates a statistically significant preference for a specific setting.
-We perform a $\chi^2$ test as the data is categorical~\cite{pearson1900x}.
-For the number of training samples axis, we perform Fisher's exact test as the choice frequencies are low~\cite{edwards2005ra}.
+To this end, we computed the distribution of the participants' choices (action, metric and number of samples).
+We tested whether the collected data indicates a statistically significant preference for a specific setting.
+We performed a $\chi^2$ test per dimension of the design space (action defining relevance, metric, number of training samples) as the data is categorical~\cite{pearson1900x}.
+We considered two categories for the number of training samples, the first one being a single sample and the second one being groups larger than one as defined in the design space (Figure~\ref{fig:tda_design_space}).
 Specifically, our hypotheses are:

 In other words, we test the goodness of fit of our observations against a uniform distribution across categories of an axis.
 Since we conduct multiple tests on the same data, we apply a Bonferroni correction~\cite{weisstein2004bonferroni} and define statistical significance at $p<0.05$.
 Additionally, we compute each axis category's entropy $\mathbf{H(X)}$ and normalised entropy $\mathbf{H(X)}_{\mathrm{norm}}$ (normalised by $\log_2 (k)$ with $k$ as the number of categories in an axis, e.g. three for the metric axis) to get an indicator of the diversity of preferences~\cite{alsakran2014using}.